carolineeeeeee/DecompoVision/doc/index.rst

 1. Implementation of our framework and instructions for installing and running it: :ref:`Download DecompoVision`.
 2. Definition of compound decomposable metrics and proofs for metrics decomposition: :ref:`Metric Decomposition`.
 3. Experiments to collect human performance data, including instructions and data used in the paper: :ref:`Human Experiment`.
-4. Proofs for correctness theorems: :ref:`Reliability Requirements`.
+4. Proofs for correctness theorem: :ref:`Reliability Requirements`.
 5. Additional evaluation results: :ref:`Additional Evaluation Results`.